 And so he sent his closest followers, ones he could trust to ask the tough questions, ones who would not be easily fooled, who would not be swept up and deceived by emotions.
 John sent them to ask this Jesus of Nazareth "are you the one who is to come, or are we to wait for another?"
-This was no idle question.
+Take careful note: this was no trivial question.
 The very nature of the question reveals that John was at least willing to consider Jesus a 'mere' prophet rather than the expected Messiah.
-His disciples affirmed that uncertainty, asking, "are we to wait for another?" and signaling that John was prepared to affirm Jesus as being someone who would pick up his mantle of proclaiming the Messiah rather than being the one proclaimed.
-But for all of that uncertainty, John was still hopeful - "are you the one who was to come?" is the key question.
+His disciples affirmed that uncertainty, asking, "are we to wait for another?" thereby signaling that John was only prepared to affirm Jesus as being someone who would pick up his mantle of proclaiming the Messiah, rather than being the one proclaimed.
+But for all of that uncertainty, John was still hopeful - "are you the one who is to come?" is the key question.
 Is this Jesus the one, or just the latest in a series of popular candidates?
 Was it possible for John to hope that his prophecy might be fulfilled in his own lifetime?
 Was it possible for John to have some affirmation, some certainty in his hope?